McCarthy says he ‘promised’ to release Jan. 6 tapes

 A Wednesday fundraising email blast from McCarthy’s campaign with the subject line “Tucker Carlson’s Jan.
 6 footage” relayed the same message.

-“I promised I would give you the truth regarding January 6th, and today I am delivering,” said the email signed from McCarthy.
+“I promised I would give you the truth regarding January 6th, and today I am delivering,” said the email signed by McCarthy.

 Democrats have slammed McCarthy for releasing the security footage, expressing worries about how it will impact Capitol security.